 2014 - October - Buyback and Demolition Scheme announced - The government announces the Loose Fill Eradication Scheme supported by a loan form the Commonwealth of $1 billion which will buyback affected properties at a market rate as at 28 October 2014 and demolish each affected house surrendered to the ACT Government to remove loose fill asbestos from the Canberrra community once and for all.

-2014 - March - Improved disclosure of 'Mr Fluffy' homes - Contract of sale and building and development applications now required by Environment and Planning Directorate to indicate when a home is affected by loose-fill asbestos insulation.
+2014 - March - Improved disclosure of Mr Fluffy homes - Contract of sale and building and development applications now required by Environment and Planning Directorate to indicate when a home is affected by loose-fill asbestos insulation.

 2014 - February - Letter to Prime Minister from Chief Minister raising concerns about contaminated lands and loose fill asbestos insulation.

-2011 - Ministerial statement (Minister for IR) - Government response to the Asbestos Management Review (2010) report: "The government has agreed to implement all of the recommendations in the review, including the appointment of a response coordinator as suggested in the coordinated action response model."
+2011 - The Government Response to the Asbestos Management Review (2010) Report stated that the government agreed to implement all of the recommendations in the ACT Asbestos Management Review 2010, including the appointment of a response coordinator as suggested in the coordinated action response model, noting:

 - Asbestos has proven to be pervasive in nature and that it is essential that the Government ensures that the approach to asbestos remains contemporary and that the Government responds to changing circumstances.

-2007 - The Territory made a significant contribution to the development of draft model ‘core principles’ for inclusion in all WHS laws.
+2007 - The Territory made a significant contribution to the development of draft model core principles for inclusion in all work health and safety laws.

-2006 - Improved disclosure of ‘Mr Fluffy’ homes - Improved disclosure of 'Mr Fluffy' homes on the building file for a property and lease conveyance inquiry (a required document for a contract of sale) - this included awareness raising measures for the real estate and conveyance lawyers.
+2006 - Improved disclosure of Mr Fluffy homes on the building file for a property and lease conveyance inquiry (a required document for a contract of sale) was implemented.
+This included awareness raising measures for real estate and conveyance lawyers.

 2006 - ACT Budget - The government has provided $750,000 in the 06-07 Budget toward improving the management of asbestos, and supporting compliance with new asbestos regulations for non-residential buildings - including government-owned buildings.